ponolite/asian-american-language/README.md

-# The Linguistic Landscape of Stream-of-Consciousness Literature: Exploring Word Frequency and Mental Health Themes in the Works of Joyce, Woolf, Proust, and Dostoevsky from Project Gutenberg
+# The Linguistic Landscape of Stream-of-Consciousness Literature: Exploring Word Frequency and Mental Health Themes in the Works of Joyce, Woolf, Proust, Mansfield and Eliot from Project Gutenberg

 ## Overview

-This project focuses on understanding the language used by renowned, transnational stream of consciousness authors James Joyce, Virginia Woolf, Marcel Proust, and Fyodor Dostoevsky.
-By analyzing the word frequency of their famous works-respectively, A Portrait of the Artist as a Young Man, Mrs Dalloway, Swann Way and Notes from Underground-I explore mental health themes like anxiety, depression, trauma, and existential angst.
+This project focuses on understanding the language used by renowned, transnational stream of consciousness authors James Joyce, Virginia Woolf, Marcel Proust, Katherine Mansfield and T.S Eliot.
+By analyzing the word frequency of their famous works-respectively, A Portrait of the Artist as a Young Man, Dubliners, Mrs Dalloway, Jacob's Room, Swann Way, Bliss, The Garden Story, The Waste Land and The Love Song of J. Alfred Prufrock-I explore mental health themes like anxiety, depression, trauma, and existential angst.
 Through word frequency analysis, I aim to uncover shared linguistic patterns and gain insights into the authors' mental states, offering a glimpse into themes of self-identity and existential contemplation

 ## File Structure